 She said: I’m shocked and saddened.
 All that was needed was a six month breathing space so we could bring down the debt.
 The council does not care.”

-A council spokesman said: “The council cannot always be called upon to bail out for organisations with thousands of pounds of hard earned council taxpayers' because they have failed to run their organisation properly.
+A council spokesman said: “The council cannot always be called upon to bail out for organisations with thousands of pounds of hard earned council taxpayers' because they have failed to run their

 “Our duty is to spend council taxpayers' money wisely and to ensure front line, bread and butter services are fully funded first and foremost."